pietrelinux/scksunxi/README.md

 6 Create scripts:

-Reset.sh:
+## scripts

+### Reset.sh

 Erase folders linux-sunxi and u-boot and extract kernel and uboot previously compressed

-kernel.sh:
+### kernel.sh

-compile xconfig menu for to configure it to your liking and compile kernel with modules
+Compile xconfig menu for to configure it to your liking and compile kernel with modules

-u-boot.sh:
+### u-boot.sh

-Prepare and help to compile u-boot for your board
+Prepare and help to compile u-boot for your board.

-tools.sh
+### tools.sh

-extract sunxi-tools, compile this and install
+Extract sunxi-tools, compile this and install.